japaneseTemmie/MusicBot.py-2.0/README.md

 _*Playlist support may depend on command._

-# Setup Guide
+# Bot Setup Guide
+- If you already have a bot, this section can be skipped.
+Visit [Troubleshooting](#troubleshooting) section if your bot is in more than 2500 guilds.

 ## Create a Discord Application
 - Visit the [Discord Developer Portal](https://discord.com/developers/applications), log in, and create a new app.
 You may customize it if you wish.

 ## Set up a Bot
-- If you already have a bot, this section can be skipped.
-Visit [Troubleshooting](#troubleshooting) section if your bot is in more than 2500 guilds.

 - Go to the `Bot` section.

   (Optional) Modify the name, avatar and banner to your liking.